oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_configuration_compliance_management/em_configuration_compliance_management.md

     -   Username: **sysman**
     -   password: **welcome1**

-## Getting Started

-### Access

 1. Login to OMS Console
-Log into your Enterprise Manager VM using the Public IP of your EM instance.
-The Enterprise Manager credentials are “**sysman/welcome1**”
+Log into your Enterprise Manager VM using the Public IP of your EM instance and the super-user credentials as indicated above”

 You may see an error on the browser while accessing the Web Console - “*Your connection is not secure*”.
 Ignore and add the exception to proceed.
 Access this URL and ensure that you are able to access Enterprise Manager Web Console.